On the possibility of a novel (A)dS/CFT relationship emerging in Asymptotic Safety: Introduction

 And yet, some of the more specific properties of the QEG fixed points still remain to be established.
 For instance, it is an open question whether their scale invariance extends to a full-fledged conformal invariance.
 In the special case of $d = 2$ spacetime dimensions, however, this question has been already answered in the affirmative, and moreover a unitary 2D conformal field theory (CFT) has been identified which governs the fixed point theory \cite{Andi}.

-\textbf{(5)} One of the motivations for the research program initiated in [I] was our conjecture that there should be rather a close relationship between Asymptotic Safety on the one side, and the AdS/CFT correspondence discussed in the literature on the other \cite{Maldacena, Gubser, Witten, Erd}.
+\textbf{(5)} One of the motivations for the research program initiated in [I] was our conjecture that there should be rather a close relationship between Asymptotic Safety on the one side, and the string theory-based AdS/CFT correspondence on the other \cite{Maldacena, Gubser, Witten, Erd}.

 Given the scope of the GEAA approach and its applicability to arbitrary systems of fields, it is clear that it also addresses the questions about the conformal field theory (CFT) on the AdS$_5$ boundary which the AdS/CFT framework answers by holographic means.
 Therefore a presumably harder, but in principle exact GEAA-based calculation should be able to come up with specific answers to the same questions, and clearly it would be extremely interesting to see whether the respective answers agree.